aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/Deployment/helm_google_deployment.rst

 This is needed if you installed letsencrypt from the required packages.

 -  Assumes you have a DNS linked to the external IP of the ingress controller
--  move to the directory of the chart helm-governance
+-  Move to the directory of Aurelius-Atlas-helm-chart
--  uncomment prod_issuer.yaml in templates
+-  Uncomment certificate.yaml in templates
--  update the Values file ``{{ .Values.ingress.dns_url}}`` to your DNS name
+-  Update the Values file ``{{ .Values.ingress.dns_url}}`` to your DNS name
 -  Create the certificate with the following command

 .. code:: bash

    helm template -s templates/certificate.yaml . | kubectl apply -f -

-comment out certificate.yaml in templates Check that it is approved.
+* Comment out certificate.yaml in templates

+Check that it is approved:

 .. code:: bash

    kubectl get certificate -n cert-manager

-It is running when Ready is True
+It is running when Ready is True.

 .. image:: ../imgs/cert_aurelius_dev.png